benjaminoakes/node-haiku/README.md

 Bindings for an evented language (Node.js) to an evented OS (Haiku, née OpenBeOS).

-Currently very early in development, contributions welcome (see Contributing).
+I'm gauging interest right now, so please become a watcher if you're interested.
+It's currently very early in development.
+Contributions are very welcome (see Contributing).

+Have experience with:

+* Node.js internals?
+* The Haiku API?
+* Porting languages to Haiku?
+* Anything else related?

+Your input, interest, and contributions are valuable and encouraged!

 Introduction
 ------------